shivaamm/Coding-Practice/README.md

 <img align="right" width="45%" src="https://media.giphy.com/media/a8rlSHPozsTEuh1ibJ/giphy.gif" height="380">

-### This repository contains all the coding problems solved by me.
+### This repository contains all the Coding problems solved by me.

 * Find all topic wise questions in different folders:)
 * From Basic to Hard level questions under each topic